jupyterlab/extension-examples/advanced/kernel-output/README.md

 });
 ```

-To create new client session, the service manager must be obtained from
+To create a new client session, the service manager must be obtained from
 the JupyterLab application:

 ```ts